Twi/blog/src/posts/go-telemetry-sad.md

 image: /blog/images/librarian.jpg
 ---

+EDIT: Hi hacker news!
+A lot of this article is written under the premise of "if this thing that I am not sure about has to exist, opt-out is the best way to get actionable data".
+Thank you.

 On Feburary 8, 2023, Russ Cox (the technical lead for the Go programming language, aka rsc) published a series of posts about [Transparent Telemetry for Open-Source